spxak1/weywot/Pop_OS_Dual_Boot.md

 Boot  Microsoft
 otheos@pop-os:/mnt/EFI$ sudo cp -ax Microsoft /boot/efi/EFI
 ~~~
 At this point you are done.
-You can check the folder is where it should be:
+You can check if the folder is where it should be:
 ~~~
 otheos@pop-os:/mnt/EFI$ sudo ls /boot/efi/EFI
 BOOT   Microsoft				    Recovery-8138-A6FE